DTJF/libpruio/src/doc/_2_preparation.md

 the module in folder `/lib/modules/$(uname -r)/extra`, where `$(uname -r)` is the version of the current kernel running.
-This has the advantage that the module exactly matches the kernel specifications and the tool `modprobe` can handle intelligently loading.
-But the downside is that you have to re-build and re-install the module each time when the kernel changes (ie. when `apt upgrade` installs an kernel update).
+This has the advantage that the module exactly matches the kernel specifications and the tool `modprobe` can handle loading intelligently.
+But the downside is that you have to re-build and re-install the module each time when the kernel changes (ie. when `apt upgrade` installs a kernel update).
 For this type of installation execute

     make lkm-vers-install

+Afterwards the LKM can get loaded by `sudo modprobe libpruio` and unloaded by `sudo modprobe -r libpruio`.
+To uninstall that the LKM execute

+    make lkm-vers-uninstall

-Alternatively \Proj provides a further install method where the binary is located in folder `/lib/modules` and doesn't get affected by kernel updates, but cannot get reached by the tool `modprobe` there.
-A `systemctl` service gets installed and enabled to load the module at boot time.
+Alternatively \Proj provides a further install method where the binary is located in folder `/lib/modules` and doesn't get affected by kernel updates, but cannot get reached by the tool `modprobe` at this location.
+Consequently a `systemctl` service gets installed and enabled to load the module for you at boot time.
+The service also adds a system user group named `pruio`.
+All members of this group have pinmuxing privileges.
 For this type of installation execute

     make lkm-glob-install

-After the next boot the LKM will be auto-loaded, and you can use `systemctl` features for further handling.
+From the next boot on the LKM will be auto-loaded, and you can use `systemctl` features for further handling.
 At runtime for the current session, execute